Connect with us

 identity of aboriginal australians

-Have you ever pondered the genuine beginnings of the Aboriginal Australians?
+Did you ever stop to think about the true origins of the Aboriginal Australians?

 There is a prevailing theory that suggests they are the descendants of one of the oldest continuous cultures on Earth, dating back over 50,000 years.